 UCPC-GIM Residency Curriculum

-While on ambulatory months, residents provide direct clinical care in a diversity of settings and engage in small-group learning seminars with expert faculty building knowledge and skills in core and advanced topics in general medicine.
+Spending more than half of their PGY2 and PGY3 time on ambulatory blocks, residents are grouped together and form a tight-knit learning community.
+While on ambulatory blocks, residents provide direct clinical care in a diversity of settings and engage in small-group learning seminars with expert faculty building knowledge and skills in core and advanced topics in general medicine.

 Clinical Care in a Diversity of Settings:

 - In addition to providing primary care for their own panel of diverse patients in our integrated resident-faculty practice and learning core skills in housecalls, panel management and systems-based practice, residents choose from over 100 different elective clinic sites to further refine and develop their knowledge and skills in ambulatory medicine.